Portuguese heritage, in Macau, became World Heritage for UNESCO.

 I couldn’t understand why the remains of a ruined church became the image of Macao!
-There are several wonderful examples of Portuguese architecture, at least so interesting as that façade.
+There are several wonderful examples of Portuguese heritage in architecture, at least so interesting as that façade.
 Well… that’s the way it is.
 We were there, with hundreds moved around it all the time.
 The rain didn’t spoil much because the visit should always be quick.

 Built in the 16th century, it was the biggest cathedral in the east, sometimes called “eastern Vatican”.
 Burnt in 1835, only the façade escaped from destruction, some people believing that it was a miracle.

 Mixing European, Chinese and Japanese details, it is, today, UNESCO heritage.

 I felt forced to look again to the façade, and to see all the devices built to support it.
 Of course they are indispensable, but that look makes us feel like in the back of a scenery, artificially mounted.

 Maybe they should close the access to the rear of the facade, or treat (hide) visually the supports with complementary elements like paintings/descriptions of the original cathedral or its contents.
 The way it is now is ugly and sad.

 One of the best examples of Portuguese heritage and colonial architecture, the old St. Raphael hospital is now one of the biggest Portuguese diplomatic representations in the world.

 Its actual look comes from a reconstruction made in 1939.